xzhang03/NidaqGUI/README.md

     Microcontroller uses /Arduino/omniphotometrybox.ino
     Matlab uses nidaqguisz.m and nidaq_config_sz.m

+## B. Hardware

+  1. **LED driver**: I wrote the code for [PLEXON single channel driver](https://plexon.com/wp-content/uploads/2017/06/PlexBright-LD-1-Single-Channel-Driver-User-Guide.pdf), but any driver with **digital input** can do TCP and optophotometry modes. **Analog input** is required to do the same-color optophotometry mode.
+  2. **Microcontroller**:
+    a. **Legacy mode**: any microscontroller with serial communication will do (e.g., Arduino UNO, Trinket m0, etc).
+    b. **Omnibox mode**: I recommend [Teensy 4.0](https://www.pjrc.com/store/teensy40.html).
+It's fast, easy to program, and cheap.
+It also has many pins. **IT CANNOT HANDLE 5V LOGIC.** The drawback is the lack of true analog output for future ramp experiments.
+  3. **Same-color optophotometry mode only**: a tri-state buffer such as [74AHCT125](https://www.adafruit.com/product/1787).
+I also use the buffer as a unidirectional logic level shifter since Teensy4.0 cannot take 5V logic inputs.
+An opamp is preferred for true analog buffer.

+## C. How to order
+1. Use one of the PCB printing services (e.g., [JLCPCB](https://jlcpcb.com/), [PCBWAY](https://www.pcbway.com/), [OSHPARK](https://oshpark.com/), [etc](https://pcbshopper.com/)).
+Upload the zip Gerber files from [here for example](https://github.com/xzhang03/NidaqGUI/blob/master/PCBs/Nanosec/Gerber_PCB_Omnibox%20v3.zip).
+The sizes are pre-set so just choose your quantity, color, etc...
+You are good to go with PCBs
+2. Upload the bill of materials excel files, [this one for example](https://github.com/xzhang03/NidaqGUI/blob/master/PCBs/Nanosec/Nanosec%20Photometry%20BOM.xlsx), to [Digikey](https://www.digikey.com/en/mylists/).
+The quantities are for 1 unit.
+For resisters, trimmers, and header pins, you are better off using bulk kits from Amazon/Ebay.
+Please feel free to ask me about replacements.

 PCB for Nanosec/Omniphotometrybox: [EasyEDA](https://github.com/xzhang03/NidaqGUI/tree/master/PCBs/Nanosec).
 Parts numbers on Digikey: WM5514-ND (BNC), CP-435107RS-ND (4-cond Audio/I2C jack).

 PCB for IR encoder: [EasyEDA](https://github.com/xzhang03/NidaqGUI/tree/master/PCBs/Rotary%20Encoder).